lando/lando/docs/config/node.md

 ## Path Considerations

-Lando will set the following `PATH` hierarchy for this service.
+Lando will set the `PATH` hierarchy for this service as follows:

 ```js
 [